Taiwan Aboriginal: The Truth Behind Taiwanese Aborigines

 Their genetic ties also match these patterns.

-Taiwanese aborigines:
+Taiwanese Aborigines:

 原住民 – yuan zhu min